Arunvishnu123/Peer-to-Peer-BlockChain/Readme.md

 # Procedure for starting the application (User Manual)

+### Tools used
+* Python - Verison 3.9
+* Pycharm Community edition as IDE
+* SQLite database for storing the information
+* Sqlite Studio is used to visualise the data in the datbase

+### Steps for running the application
 * install the "rsa" module by using the "pip install rsa command"
 * Download the SQLite studio for see the data
 * Run the CreateDB-Table.py module first